How To Move Raw Files From Lightroom To Photoshop

 A good Lightroom/Photoshop workflow means we start off in Lightroom completing as much of the initial, global work as possible.
 Once we've done all we can in Lightroom, we then pass the image over to Photoshop for more localized or creative adjustments.
 Yet while we start off in Lightroom, we also end in Lightroom.
 That's because, along with being an image editor, Lightroom also manages and organizes our images, keeping track not only of our editing instructions but also where each image is stored on our computer, any ratings or keywords we've applied, the copyright information for each image, and lots more.
 Lightroom stores all of this information in a database which it calls a catalog, and because Lightroom and Photoshop work so seamlessly together, Lightroom can automatically add the edited version of our image to its catalog once we save our work in Photoshop!
 At least, it can if we follow the right steps, and we'll be learning all about those steps throughout this tutorial.

 Lightroom was designed primarily as a raw image editor, but it can also work with non-raw files (JPEG, TIFF and PSD files).
 However, in this tutorial, we'll look specifically at raw files.
 There's a slight but important difference between moving raw and non-raw files from Lightroom to Photoshop, so we'll cover non-raw files in the next tutorial.
-Let's get started!Download our tutorials as print-ready PDFs!
+Let's get started!Get all of our tutorials as print-ready PDFs!

 Step 1: Make Your Initial Image Adjustments In Lightroom